mcpower/fit3088-a2/README.txt

 all programs are rendering using the same MVP matrices (barring any model transformations that a Program can apply to its own geometry).

+Some cool things in this assignment:
+- The sphere generation generates spheres using the "longitude latitude" technique, but also *shifts* every latitude row based on the row.
+Instead of generating a "longitude latitude" rectangular grid, it instead generates a grid like a rhombus.
+  This increases the resolution of the sphere, especially when generating spheres with a low number of rows / columns.

 The internal co-ordinate system is in kilometers.